AlexaCRM/alexacrm.github.io/integration-cds/views.md

 {% view entity="contact" name="All Contacts" filter='templateName' %}{% endview %}
 ```

+Note: be attentive, please.
+If you add redundant space, like `filter=' templateName'` your filter won't work and you will get all all records.

 ### Prepare the view for use

 Before you substitute parameters, you need to change the existing condition values to [format items](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting).